mattgj/Megascans-UE4LiveLink/README.md

-To create a the assets you wanblend material simply select 2 or 3 material instances of t to import in the content browser, then click “Create Material Blend”:
+To create the assets you want to blend material simply select 2 or 3 material instances to import in the content browser, then click “Create Material Blend”: